Mintimate/oh-my-rime/README_en.md

 You have a QQ account, you can join the group chat(No Ads!): 703260572

 **It is strongly recommended to refer to the [documentation ↗](https://www.mintimate.cc) for operation!!!**

+This input method package includes: "Mint Pinyin," "Earth Pinyin - Mint Custom," and "98 Wubi - Mint Lite."
+After installation, you can switch between them using "Ctrl" + "~" (The default active input method is "Mint Pinyin").

 ### Install